Sixth Form Life

 Keeping a balance between school work and social life in Sixth Form is made easy through various social events.
 Key aspects are the frequent social events that occur outside of the school which help integrate the two years together.
 They also have various Sixth Form events such as fundraising week, which work on a similar level to integrate students.
 The social areas of the school create a great atmosphere between the two Sixth Form years.

-Fundraising Week
+Fundraising

 Community Service

-As an Emmbrook Sixth Form student, you will complete 20 hours of community service over the course of the school year – roughly an hour a week, whether it be helping teachers in lessons, giving tours to parents or working for charities.
+As an Emmbrook Sixth Form student, you will complete 30 hours of community service over the course of the school year – roughly an hour a week, whether it be helping teachers in lessons, giving tours to parents, or working for charities.
 This doesn’t have to be completed within the school hours or on the school site.
 These extra-curricular activities enable students to develop a sense of community and are an excellent opportunity for them to be equipped with new, transferable skills.
 Collectively, this means thousands of hours of help for teachers in school and local voluntary organisations.
 The hours will be signed off by the form tutor and are a fantastic benefit when it comes to references for University.

 Peer mentoring